brice-t/jPhpsass/README.md

-What is phpsass4jelix ?
+What is jphpsass ?
 ==============================

 This project is a plugin for [Jelix](http://jelix.org) PHP framework.
 It allows you to use easily [Sass](http://sass-lang.com/) dynamic stylesheet language in Jelix (using [phpsass](http://phpsass.com/) compiler).

-This is an htmlresponse plugin.
+This is a plugin of CSSprepro which is itself an htmlresponse plugin for Jelix.

 Installation
 ============

-Under Jelix default configuration, create an "htmlresponse" directory in your project's "plugins" directory.
+Under Jelix default configuration, create (if missing) a "CSSprepro" directory in your project's "plugins" directory.
-Checkout this repository in that directory with :
+Clone this repository in that directory with :

-    git clone --depth 1 --branch master --recursive git@github.com:brice-t/phpsass4jelix.git mv phpsass4jelix/phpsass .
+    git clone --recursive git@github.com:brice-t/jphpsass.git
-    rm -rf phpsass4jelix

 Note that you should have your app plugin directory in your modulesPath (defaultconfig.ini.php or entry point's config.ini.php) to get it working.